• Skip to primary navigation

 • Add all remaining ingredients (except for buns) and cook for 20-25 minutes, or until beef is crumbly and liquid has formed a thick sauce.

-• Serve on hamburger buns.
+• Serve on a toasted bun.

 Notes